Focus Areas

 R2P & Atrocity Prevention

-Applying the Responsibility to Protect framework to advocate for early international action in situations where defenders and civilians face mass atrocity risks.
+Applying the Responsibility to Protect framework within EU foreign policy debates to advocate for early action where defenders and civilians face mass atrocity risks.

 06🔗